sjmini/sjmini.github.io/_posts/2017-03-07-sample-post-with-all-elements.markdown

 The program crashes after executing below instruction.
 > => 0x804a02c <sc+8>: push 0x6e69622f

-very interesting..
+Very interesting..
 The reason program crashes is that eip is increased as the instruction executed, whereas esp decreases as push instruction is executed.
 So, there is 5 push instructions in the shellcode..
 {% highlight markdown %}
-> On the second push instruction, because esp is pointing to eip memory region, it overwrites eip and therefore, program crashes with illegal instrction.
+> On the second push instruction, because esp is pointing to eip memory region, it overwrites eip and therefore, program crashes with illegal instruction.
 {% endhighlight %}

-**In order to solve this problem, you need to leverage "leave" instruction to change esp value so that it does not overwrite eip. **
+In order to solve this problem, you need to leverage "leave" instruction to change esp value so that it does not overwrite eip.
-**0xc9 is leave instruction, and since we could modify one byte, we can change insert it into our shellcode ** **Leave instruction changes esp value to ebp value. **
+0xc9 is leave instruction, and since we could modify one byte, we can change insert it into our shellcode Leave instruction changes esp value to ebp value.

-leave ins is equavalent to mov esp, ebp and pop ebp.
+leave instruction is equavalent to mov esp, ebp and pop ebp.

 ; enter
 push ebp